 4. Clickable Prototypes

-Next, the UX/UI designers work on the design concept and visual representation of the project's UX/UI in the form of wireframes, mockups, or prototypes.
-It is considered good practice to create clickable prototypes to contemplate how specific features work.
+Next, the UX/UI designers work on the MVP design concept and visual representation of the project's UX/UI in the form of wireframes, mockups, or prototypes.
+It is considered good practice to create a clickable product prototype to contemplate how specific features work.

 These bring tangible and immense value as you can see the interface in action and may make conclusions on what works, what doesn't, and build upon that.
 For example, due to such trial and error, you may figure out how to reduce the number of clicks a user makes to perform an action, improving usability.
 You may also opt for getting even more feedback, for instance, by testing the clickable prototypes and showing them to real users.